Volume: 46 Issue: 12

 To read any piece marked , you'll need a subscription to our online archive

 David Price on the links between the can-can of the 1890s and 1990s lap dancing.

-Richard Cavendish remembers the life and death of Alfred Nobel, December 10th, 1896.
+Richard Cavendish remembers the life of Alfred Nobel, who died on December 10th, 1896.